bespot/Antifraud-SDK-Android-Release/README.md

 ```

 ### Unsubscribe
-This method cancels the subscription mentioned above.
+This method ends the subscription at regular intervals.
 ```kotlin
 safeSdk.unsubscribe()
 ```
 ### Identify user (SetUserId)
-This method sets a `String` object as the UserId.
-It is recommended to pass something unique as the UserId
+This method sets a `String` value as the User ID.
+It’s recommended to use a unique identifier, such as an account ID, player ID, or loyalty number.
 ```kotlin
 safeSdk.setUserId(id: String)
 ```

 ### Logging
-This method enables the logs for our service.
-This should be enabled only in debug builds.
+This method enables logging for our service and should be used only in debug builds.
 ```kotlin
 safeSdk.logging(enable: Boolean)
 ```

-_Because the Callbacks used in `check` and `subscribe` methods are similar we will merge them at a later date_
+_Since the Callbacks used in the `check` and `subscribe` methods are similar, they will be unified in a future update._

 ## Errors
-When an error occurs, the `check` and `subscribe` methods we return the following objects (which you should handle):
+When an error occurs, the `check` and `subscribe` methods return the following objects, which should be properly handled:
 ```kotlin
 when (error) {
     is Failure.NetworkConnection -> // Connection Error